xImoZA/pysatl-cpd/README.md

 ---

-Go to repository folder and runЖ
+Go to repository folder and run:

 ```shell
 Set-Location pysatl-cpd